Country Guide: Saint Lucia

-- They have been in the owner’s use and possession for more than 1 year.
+- They have been in the owner of the goods’ use and possession for more than 12 months.

 - They are not intended for sale or exchange.

-- They are imported within 3 months of the owner’s arrival.
+- They are imported within 3 months of the owner of the goods’ arrival.

-- The owner signs a declaration in the presence of a Custom’s officer.
+- The owner of the goods signs a declaration in the presence of a Custom’s officer.

-- One vehicle per person or family is allowed duty and tax free if the vehicle does not exceed the cost, insurance and freight (CIF) value of USD 15,000 and the following conditions are met:
+- One vehicle per person or family is allowed duty and tax free if the vehicle does not exceed the cost, insurance, and freight (CIF) value of USD $30,000.00 (new) and the following conditions are met: